 matter to Ross which deadline you choose.
 You should plan to apply

 when you are confident that your application is at its strongest.

-consolidation makes no difference in how we evaluate your application and
+does not impact how we evaluate your application and

 does not impact your opportunity for admission to Ross, Consortium